 Why?
-Because whether it’s plant-based, gluten free, nut free, macrobiotic, or simply 100% organic food, no other city we’ve been to – neither domestically nor abroad – offers as many good restaurants which cater to these categories as the Los Angeles area.
+Because whether it’s plant-based, gluten free, nut free, macrobiotic, or simply 100% organic food, no other city we’ve been to – neither domestically nor abroad – offers as many good restaurants which cater to these health-conscious categories as our hometown of Los Angeles.
 Yet almost all of those fabulous restaurants ignore the elephant in the room… acrylamide and other Advanced Glycation End products (AGEs).

 They will proudly tout their $20 appetizer-sized entrée of chicken – raised free range without antibiotics or added hormones – and then sear it above an open flame.
 “Look how perfect those grill marks are” the waiter will exclaim.